 Stress is a natural part of life as, at one time or another, we all face tense or anxious situations.
-A loved one dies.
+A loved one passes away.
 We get divorced.
 We have money troubles.
 We’re the victim of a crime.

 If we don’t cope with these types of life events effectively, the Mayo Clinic reports that we risk developing conditions like heart disease and diabetes.
 Or our blood pressure gets harder to control.